 This type of training allows you to pick up heavy weights and do movements that use almost every muscle in your body.
 So you can build powerful, strong muscles in your core, lower body, and upper body.

 Here is a list of the most important barbell exercises:

 - Back squats

 These types of exercises are known as compound lifts.
 They create tension through different muscles and movement patterns.
 Your body gains overall strength because these lifts simulate thousands of nerves all of which are a part of getting stronger.

 Just remember, the barbell itself weighs 45 pounds (20kg) so don't add weight when beginning these types of workouts.
 To get to this level you must be able to perform dumbbell exercises that equal the weight of the bar.
-So you should be able to do goblet squats with a 45 pound dumbbell or romanian deadlifts with 20 pound dumbbells in order to start training with the barbell.
+This means you should be able to do goblet squats with a 45-pound dumbbell or Romanian deadlifts with 20-pound dumbbells in order to start training with the barbell.

 Tips before getting started